 Application Deadlines

-In-person cohorts begin in August of each year, while online learning cohorts begin in July of each year.
+In-person and online cohorts begin in July of each year.
 Students who wish to begin classes before their cohort begins may take electives and/or CSL-512 and CSL-515.

 It is recommended that applications are completed at least four weeks prior to the student's anticipated start date.
 All required admission documents and background check results must be received by CCU before an admission interview will be scheduled.
 Applicants will be extended an interview invitation and are required to respond within three days to schedule the admission interview.
 A delayed response may result in a delayed start date if the applicant is accepted.